Sailing Advice for Niue

 Niue Yacht Club Facilities

-There are facilities at Alofi Wharf maintained by the Niue Yacht Club, including toilets and solar-heated showers.
+There are facilities at Alofi Wharf maintained by the Niue Yacht Club, including toilets, solar-heated showers and freshwater refills.
 There is also a laundry tub and rubbish bins.
-A key to these facilities is available from the Niue Tourism Visitor Information Centre and costs approximately NZ$20, NZ$5 will be refunded when the key is returned.
-The Niue Yacht Club building is located behind the Alofi Commerical Centre, approximately 200m (656ft) from Alofi Wharf.
+A key to these facilities is available from the Niue Tourism Visitor Information Centre, less than 200 m (220 yards) south of Alofi Wharf.

 Useful Articles About Niue